Osher Lifelong Learning Institute

 |Friday, December 1||Last day for most OLLI Fall classes|

 |Tuesday, December 5||Registration for Winter courses begins at 9:00 am|

 |Monday-Friday, February 19-25||OLLI Winter Break - no classes|

 We welcome both new and longtime members to become part of the leadership of OLLI at Duke.
-Serving on the board, either in an elected office or as a committee chair, will allow you to use your talents, contribute to the success of this dynamic organization, and be part of many facets of the OLLI at Duke community.
+Serving on the Board of Advisors, either in an elected office, as an at-large advisor, or as a committee chair, will allow you to use your talents, contribute to the success of this dynamic organization, and be part of many facets of the OLLI at Duke community.

 Even if you are not ready to coordinate activities for an entire year, you may want to contribute by organizing a trip so that our members can learn more about a favorite North Carolina attraction; members have coordinated trips to the Duke Primate Center, the North Carolina Zoo, the potteries of Seagrove, North Carolina, and the wineries of the Yadkin Valley.
 We need people to do everything from creating lecture series to pouring wine.
 We always need help with convocations and picnics.
 These activities are important ways to meet new people and learn more about the organization.

 Members & Leadership

 All adults who wish to pursue academic interests are encouraged to join.
 Our membership has included high school drop-outs and college presidents, native North Carolinians and newcomers, professionals and homemakers.
 Uniting such a rich and diverse mix of backgrounds and interests is the common goal of deepening our understanding of the world around us through study and discussion.